 Any additional questions regarding non-formal credit may be directed to the Registrar’s Office at 580–745–2165.

-Southeastern Oklahoma State University accepts all credits earned at 2 and 4 year institutions that are accredited by the regional accrediting associations.
-Transfer credits are accepted and applied to degree programs generally in accordance with the recommendations in the Transfer Credit Practices Guide published by AACRAO (American Association of Collegiate Registrars and Admissions Officers).Once a student is currently enrolled in course work at Southeastern, transfer credits will be recorded from the official transcript of each regionally accredited institution attended by the student.
+Southeastern Oklahoma State University accepts all credits earned at 2 and 4 year institutions that are accredited by the institutional accrediting associations.
+Transfer credits are accepted and applied to degree programs generally in accordance with the recommendations in the Transfer Credit Practices Guide published by AACRAO (American Association of Collegiate Registrars and Admissions Officers).Once a student is currently enrolled in course work at Southeastern, transfer credits will be recorded from the official transcript of each institutionally accredited institution attended by the student.
 All coursework attempted by the student will be recorded.
 Students are required to submit official transcripts from all institutions attended regardless of credit earned and/or applicability to their degree plan.
 Course equivalencies and acceptance in a degree plan are determined by the Academic Departments and the Oklahoma State Regents for Higher Education Course Equivalency Project.

 Oklahoma state law (Oklahoma statute, Title 70 §3244) requires that all students who attend an Oklahoma college or university provide documentation of immunization against hepatitis B, measles, mumps and rubella (MMR).
 Meningococcal vaccination is required for students living in campus housing.